tldr-pages/tldr/pages/linux/dir.md

 # dir

-> Dir is equivalent to ls -C -b; that is, by default files are listed in columns, sorted vertically, and special characters are represented by backslash escape sequences.
+> List directory contents using one line per file, special characters are represented by backslash escape sequences.
+> Works as `ls -C --escape`.
 > More information: <https://manned.org/dir>.

 - List all files, including hidden files: